migasfree/migasfree-swarm/README.md

 ## Certificates

-There are three methods available to configure the server certificates:
+### 1. Server Certificate.

+Migasfree uses TLS certificates to secure HTTPS communication within the cluster and with external clients.
+Depending on your deployment scenario, you can choose one of the following methods to configure the server certificates:

-  * Self-Signed
+  * Self-Signed (default, for testing or internal use)
-  * Manual Replacement
+  * Manual Replacement (production with your own trusted certificates)
-  * Automatic Certificate Management
+  * Automatic Certificate Management (recommended, using Let’s Encrypt)

-### Self-Signed
+#### Self-Signed

 When the Migasfree cluster is started for the first time, a self-signed certificate is automatically generated and saved at `/var/lib/docker/volumes/migasfree-swarm/_data/certificates/<STACK>.pem`.

 This allows you to quickly begin using Migasfree without additional setup.

+> **Note:** This certificate is intended for testing or internal environments only.
+Browsers and clients will show security warnings since it is not signed by a trusted Certificate Authority (CA).
+If this folder or the certificate is removed, a new self-signed certificate will be automatically generated upon next startup.

-### Manual Replacement
+#### Manual Replacement of Certificates

-If you have a certificate issued by a trusted certificate authority, replace the auto-generated certificate with your own.
-The certificate must be valid for the following domain names:
+For production deployments, it is recommended to replace the auto-generated certificate with one issued by a trusted CA. The certificate must be valid for all relevant domain names used by Migasfree services:

 * `<FQDN>`